 The Women of Color Committee works with interested parties and groups on campus to examine issues unique to women of color including the social construction of processes, relationships and work spaces along with substantive changes to practices and policies; further be it resolved that as part of that work, the committee and Council will examine and re-imagine the Women of Color luncheon to assure it aligns with 21st century lived experiences of women of color.

 POWER-BASED PERSONAL VIOLENCE PREVENTION/EDUCATION COMMITTEE

-The membership committee recruits and screens potential new council members.
-The Chair is responsible for compiling the recommendations for the committee to review.
-The committee prepares a slate of executive officers and potential new members (including biographies) for the March meeting.
+The Awards and Membership Committee oversees the Mary Catherine Buswell Award activities, the Student Activism Awards, any other awards to be presented on behalf of the Council, and recruits potential new Council members.
+For all awards: The Chair is responsible for compiling the packets for the committee to review.
+The committee is responsible for reviewing nominations and writing press releases and electronic marketing of all awards and procuring award plaques and compiling winner/non-winner and committee member correspondence.
+For membership, the committee recruits and screens potential new council members.
+The Chair is responsible for compiling the applications for the committee to review.
+The committee prepares a slate of executive officers and potential new members (including biographies) prior to the April meeting.
 The committee then prepares a ballot for the election of executive officers and new members.
 The elections take place by secret ballot during the April meeting and appointments are effective with the May retreat.